Riding A Bike On D.C. Sidewalks May Be More Dangerous Than You Think

-For many bicycle riders, riding on a sidewalk may be a first inclination, attempting to stay away from dangerous roadways, heavy traffic, and large motor vehicles.
+For many bicycle riders, riding on a sidewalk may be the first inclination, attempting to stay away from dangerous roadways, heavy traffic and large motor vehicles.
 However, riding on the sidewalk may not be as safe as people believe it to be.
 Contrary to popular belief, riding on the street may be the best way to avoid a serious bike accident in Washington, D.C.

 - Speed – Bicycles travel faster than pedestrians, and neither can always predict what the other will do.
 Plus, many common sidewalk users are those in wheelchairs, the elderly, those with strollers or small children, and people with pets.
 These groups don’t always mix well with speedy bicyclists.